travetto/travetto/module/base/README.md

 ```

 ## Shutdown Management
 Another key lifecycle is the process of shutting down.
-The framework provides centralized functionality for running operations on shutdown.
+The framework provides centralized functionality for running operations on graceful shutdown.
 Primarily used by the framework for cleanup operations, this provides a clean interface for registering shutdown handlers.
-The code overrides `process.exit` to properly handle `SIGKILL` and `SIGINT`, with a default threshold of 3 seconds.
-In the advent of a `SIGTERM` signal, the code exits immediately without any cleanup.
+The code intercepts `SIGTERM` and `SIGUSR2`, with a default threshold of 2 seconds.
+These events will start the shutdown process, but also clear out the pending queue.
+If a kill signal is sent again, it will complete immediately.

 As a registered shutdown handler, you can do.